lvcabral/brs-engine/docs/limitations.md

   * The following methods are also only mocked but do nothing: `EnableResume`, `SetHttpVersion` and `SetMinimumTransferRate`.
   * The method `GetTargetIpAddress` from `roUrlEvent` always returns an empty string.
 * Reserved words like `Mod` cannot be used as function parameters (Roku devices allows that).
-* SDK 1.0 deprecated components are not supported, but could be implemented in the future for legacy apps preservation.
+* SDK 1.0 deprecated components are not supported, but will be implemented in the future as a legacy apps preservation initiative.

 ## In Scope (mocked)